MatteoBasili/chandy-lamport-project/README.md

    ```
    $ ./run-processes.sh
    ```
-   Once the command is executed, wait until it appears that all processes are ready.
+   Once the command is executed, wait until the screen shows that all the processes are ready.
 3) Launch the application with the command:

    ```